Tax-Free Retirement

 • Roth IRAs

-Keep in mind that because every investor has different goals, financial needs, and/or limitations, it is critical to discuss any retirement planning strategy with your personal retirement distributions expert, wealth preservation consultant and/or tax professional.
+Remember that because every investor has different goals, financial needs, and/or limitations, discussing any retirement planning strategy with your personal retirement distributions expert, wealth preservation consultant, and/or tax professional is critical.

 Municipal Bonds

 Municipal bonds (“munis”) are widely considered one of the safest investments for Americans.
 They are essentially loans you are providing in exchange for interest payments.
-They are typically issued by local and state governments to finance important public works projects such as schools, sewer systems and roadways.
-Once your muni matures, you get your original “loan” investment back.
+Local and state governments typically issue them to finance critical public works projects such as schools, sewer systems, and roadways.
+Once your munis matures, you get your original “loan” investment back.

 Roth IRA Rules

-Roth IRAs allow tax payers to accumulate tax-free funds through direct Roth IRA contributions or via conversion.
-Of course, funds contributed to a Roth IRA have already been taxed, but the growth in that account will be tax-free as qualified distributions are withdrawn from the Roth IRA.
+Roth IRAs allow taxpayers to accumulate tax-free funds through direct Roth IRA contributions or via conversion.
+Of course, funds contributed to a Roth IRA are pre-taxed, but the growth in that account will be tax-free when qualified distributions are withdrawn.

-A downside of Roth IRAs, however, is the low contribution limit and the inability of high-income earners to contribute to a Roth.
-As of 2006, Congress allowed employers to adopt a Roth 401(k) plan which has much higher limits than a Roth IRA, but employers are not required to offer this option.
+However, a downside of Roth IRAs is the low contribution limit and the inability of high-income earners to contribute to a Roth.
+As of 2006, Congress allowed employers to adopt a Roth 401(k) plan with much higher limits than a Roth IRA, but employers are not required to offer this option.

 Insurance

-Specifically, Indexed Universal Life (IUL) policies can be fantastic options for certain people who are disappointed by the limits of the tax-deferred options that are available to them.
-High-income earners in particular are usually drawn to IULs because of the incredible tax benefits, liquidity, and the ability to contribute essentially as much as they want without facing IRS-imposed contribution limits.
+Specifically, Indexed Universal Life (IUL) policies can be fantastic options for certain people disappointed by the limits of the tax-deferred options available to them.
+High-income earners, in particular, are usually drawn to IULs because of the incredible tax benefits, liquidity, and the ability to contribute as much as they want without facing IRS-imposed contribution limits.

-It’s very easy for high-income earners to max out their contributions to traditional retirement plans.
+It’s easy for high-income earners to maximize their contributions to traditional retirement plans.
 IULs eliminate this limitation.
-Market safety is also a key feature of a standard IUL policy—you can capture gains while avoiding market risk (principal protection)
+Market safety is also a vital feature of a standard IUL policy—you can capture gains while avoiding market risk (principal protection).

 “Compound interest is the eighth wonder of the world.
-He who understands it, earns it… He who doesn’t…pays it.” — Albert Einstein
+He who understands it, earns it.
+He who doesn’t understand it, pays it.” — Albert Einstein

 Market volatility, the instability of Social Security, and the potential for higher future taxes could mean that our retirement dollars may have to work harder and last longer during retirement.
 Unfortunately, your existing retirement plans and overall financial and asset protection strategies may not be enough.

-If there was a way you could put away money for the future without government imposed contribution limitations and excessive or unnecessary taxation, would you be interested in that?
-What if that money could also grow tax-free, you could access it tax-free and you could pass it on to your loved ones tax-free…is that something people should be talking about?
-The answer should be obvious…YES!
+Would you be interested if you could put away money for the future without government-imposed contribution limitations and excessive or unnecessary taxation?
+What if that money could also grow tax-free, access it tax-free, and pass it on to your loved ones tax-free?
+Is that something people should be talking about?
+The answer should be obvious, yes!

 If this is so great, why aren’t more people taking advantage of a tax-free retirement strategy?
 Candidly, because nobody is talking to them about it.
-Unfortunately, many financial and tax professionals are not familiar with the concept or don’t fully understand a tax-free retirement strategy themselves, so they are in no position to really educate their clients about the opportunities that are available.
+Unfortunately, many financial and tax professionals are unfamiliar with the concept or don’t fully understand a tax-free retirement strategy.
+Hence, they are in no position to educate their clients about the available opportunities.

 The professionals at America’s Tax Solutions® (ATS) are experts in this area and are available to answer your planning questions.
-Not every strategy is suitable for every individual so it is important to discuss any strategy with your personal advisors, attorney and/or tax professional before making investment decisions.
+Not every strategy is suitable for every individual, so discussing any strategy with your advisors, attorney, and/or tax professional before making investment decisions is essential.
 If your current advisors do not have expertise in this area, your local ATS Wealth Preservation Consultant or ATS tax professional can assist you.

 Find an ATS Professional Near You